On Air Now CHON Overnight 6:00pm - Midnight

 The Healthcare Infusion initiative is a loose-knit coalition of Canadian communities that are aiming to make it easier for American health care workers to come to Canada through community-specific resources and information.

 Former Nanaimo, B.C. journalist Tod Maffin began the initiative last year, following an invitation for Americans to support the Vancouver Island economy over a single weekend.
-Maffin says that 300 Americans chose to visit, including some folks who were doing more than taking in the sights.
+Maffin says that 300 Americans chose to visit; including some folks that were doing more than taking in the sights.

 As a result of that interest, Maffin and his wife, Jocelyn, provided the tools for other communities across Canada to start Healthcare Infusion chapters of their own, and very quickly.
 Speaking with CHON-FM, Maffin said that he had seen chapters come on stream within three hours.